Take a Fresh Look at Your Approach to Top Talent

 So what does the view from the pipe look like?
 Consider whether your top talent wants to be formally recognized as high-potential talent, what they expect in terms of investment in their growth and development, how they feel about their status as high potentials, and whether or not they expect to be involved in developing others.

 From there, you may want to evaluate the policies and processes that affect your high potentials to identify what is working well and what changes could be made to better align your talent management efforts with the view from the pipe.
+Make sure your leaders understand the difference between high-potential, versus high-professional, talent.

 What’s the Difference Between “High Potential” and “High Professional”?